IagallYT/Dream-plugins/README.md

 4. Go to plugins folder in your minecraft server and upload the plugin files you want.

 # Plugins
+## AssassinHunt
+- This plugin is from [this](https://youtu.be/ZfeNh8E3O4c) video!
+**Overview:**
+This plugin was made so that whenever the speedrunner looks at the hunter, the hunter will not be able to move!
+If the speedrunner beats the enderdragon, the speedrunner wins.
+But if the assassin hit the speedrunner once, the hunter wins.
+This is minecraft ManHunt.
+**Commands**

+## BlockShuffle
+- This plugin is from [this](https://youtu.be/p34C7fNFgTA) video!
+**Overview:**
+This plugin was made so that whenever someone look at a block, it will change to random block!
+The goal is to beat minecraft!
+**Commands**

 # Social medias
 Youtube: [Iamgoodatlifelol](https://m.youtube.com/channel/UCFZlRTzu_9BWQNw74NwZ6Lw)